ajratner/softsat/README.md

 Build with `ant`.

-Then run with `java -jar softsat.jar`.
+Then run with `java -ea -jar softsat.jar`.
-Note: pass `-ea` to have asserts work.

 ## TODO (current primary)
-* Redo basic MCSat implementation
 * Test basic MCSat implementation- how to do this?
 * **DecompMCSat implementation w/ specifiable variable ordering**
 * **JunctionTree MC-SAT implementation**